HuynhKhuong/STM32-StarterPack/UART.md

 [TestDMA](/TestDMA) is my project using DMA UART Transmit and Receive.
 This project uses **UART4**, Transmit using **Normal mode** and **Receive using Circular mode**.
 In the future i will study more about IDLE Mode for more complex data transmit.

-## UART4 Receive IDLE DMA:
+## UART Receive IDLE DMA:

 ### Issue:

-** My Expectation:** STM32 will automatically detect if the Receive line is free or not after a serie of incoming data.
+**My Expectation:** STM32 will automatically detect if the Receive line is free or not after a serie of incoming data.
 Then it will jump into an interrupt handler, which gives you some informations: data received, data length.

 ### Solution:
 To do that, you have to configure your UART Receive Module into **Normal DMA mode**.
 After interrupt, you have to **initialize it to continue receive**.
 At the beginning, DMA will automatically initialize Half Received Interrupt and Full Received Interrupt,which is quite useful for continuously receiving application and fixed data size application.
 In my case, I want UART to receive data with unknown size.
 Then Half Received Interrupt becomes useless.
 Therefore, you have to disable Half Received Interrupt DMA.